aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/aptos_governance.md

 # Module `0x1::aptos_governance`

-<br/> AptosGovernance represents the on&#45;chain governance of the Aptos network.
-Voting power is calculated based on the<br/> current epoch&apos;s voting power of the proposer or voter&apos;s backing stake pool.
-In addition, for it to count,<br/> the stake pool&apos;s lockup needs to be at least as long as the proposal&apos;s duration.<br/><br/> It provides the following flow:<br/> 1.
-Proposers can create a proposal by calling AptosGovernance::create_proposal.
-The proposer&apos;s backing stake pool<br/> needs to have the minimum proposer stake required.
-Off&#45;chain components can subscribe to CreateProposalEvent to<br/> track proposal creation and proposal ids.<br/> 2.
-Voters can vote on a proposal.
+AptosGovernance represents the on&#45;chain governance of the Aptos network.
+Voting power is calculated based on the current epoch&apos;s voting power of the proposer or voter&apos;s backing stake pool.
+In addition, for it to count, the stake pool&apos;s lockup needs to be at least as long as the proposal&apos;s duration.

+It provides the following flow:
+1. Proposers can create a proposal by calling AptosGovernance::create_proposal.
+The proposer&apos;s backing stake pool needs to have the minimum proposer stake required.
+Off&#45;chain components can subscribe to CreateProposalEvent to track proposal creation and proposal ids.
+2. Voters can vote on a proposal.
 Their voting power is derived from the backing stake pool.
-A stake pool can vote<br/> on a proposal multiple times as long as the total voting power of these votes doesn&apos;t exceed its total voting power.
+A stake pool can vote on a proposal multiple times as long as the total voting power of these votes doesn&apos;t exceed its total voting power.

 -  [Resource `GovernanceResponsbility`](#0x1_aptos_governance_GovernanceResponsbility)